-Urease inhibitors slow hydrolysis of urea.
-More time therefore is available for diffusion into the soil, reducing ammonia concentrations and increasing the soil volume available for buffering pH.
+Urease inhibitors slow the hydrolysis of urea.
+More time, therefore, is available for diffusion into the soil, reducing ammonia concentrations and increasing the soil volume available for buffering pH.

 Urease inhibitors can mitigate ammonia losses from urea by about 70 % and from UAN by about 40 %.
-For this reason the new German fertilizer ordinance requires either use of urease inhibitors or incorporation of urea when urea is applied from 2020 on.
-However, ammonia emissions still remain more than 3 times higher then those from CAN/ AN.
+For this reason, the new German fertilizer ordinance requires either use of urease inhibitors or incorporation of urea when urea is applied from 2020 on.
+However, ammonia emissions still remain more than 3 times higher than those from CAN/ AN.

 Urease inhibitors can improve environmental and agronomic outcome but do not overcome other weak points of urea such as lower spreading accuracy and lower reliability.
 Furthermore, degradation of the inhibitor on urea bears the risk of much lower ammonia emission control than claimed.